sunasing/AMP-PM-Tutorials/README.md

 10. Run the node-exporter

-	- ./node_exporter --web.listen-address <VM ip address>:8080
+	- ./node_exporter --web.listen-address VM-ip-address:8080

 11. Configure prometheus (Prometheus.yml) and add the node-exporter target

-     - Add the target in the target section:  - targets: ['<VM ip address>:8080']
+     - Add the target in the target section:  - targets: ['VM-ip-address:8080']

 12. Run Prometheus again, and view the metrics from node-exporter in the Prometheus UI.